decompals/frogress/README.md

 Data: Structure: [data/](https://progress.deco.mp/data/)

 In order to push data for a project, you will need a site admin to create a project for you in the database and give you the project slug and API key.
-Please reach out to me on Github, Discord (Ethan#1106), or wherever, if you'd like to use Frogress for your project.
+Please reach out to me on Github, Discord (ethteck), or wherever, if you'd like to use Frogress for your project.

 Read [User Guide](GUIDE.md) to learn more.